 iii.
 To cut off their garments in the middle was also an obvious insult and humiliation.
 “That the shame of their nakedness might appear, and especially that of their circumcision, so derided by the heathen.”
 (Trapp on 2 Samuel 10)

 iv.
 “This is check to the fashion-mongers of our time, saith Piscator; who wear their clothes so close, and cloaks so short, that they cover not their buttocks.”
 (Trapp) One must only wonder what the Puritan preacher John Trapp would say about those who today wear their garments so low that they do not cover their buttocks.

 v.
-To insult the ambassador is the insult the king.
+To insult the ambassador is to insult the king.
 It was just as if they had done this to David himself.
 The same principle is true with King Jesus and His ambassadors.
 Jesus reminded His disciples: If the world hates you, you know that it hated Me before it hated you.
 (John 15:18)

 vi.
 “The attitude of Ammon does not detract from the nobleness of the action of David.
 In that action he proved that he had not forgotten the kindness which had been shown to him by Nahash.”
 (Morgan)